 In the 1850s, most of America’s lighthouses were upgraded with a more efficient lighting apparatus, the Fresnel lens.
-Sapelo Lighthouse received a fourth-order Fresnel lens in 1854 that changed the characteristic of the light to fixed white, punctuated every forty seconds by a flash.
+Sapelo Lighthouse received a revolving fourth-order Fresnel lens in 1854 that changed the characteristic of the light to fixed white, punctuated every forty seconds by a flash.
 Four years previously, the tower had been given its distinctive daymark of red and white horizontal bands to help mariners more easily identify it during daylight hours.
 Prior to the installation of the Fresnel lens with its single lamp, the lighting apparatus in Sapelo Island Lighthouse consumed roughly 540 gallons of oil annually, or thirty-six gallons in each of its fifteen lamps.

-After the war, a string of six head keepers served at Sapelo Island, none of whom remained for much more than a year.
+After the war, a string of seven head keepers served at Sapelo Island, none of whom remained for much more than a year.
 James Cromley, an accomplished cobbler and boot maker, finally brought some stability to the position when he was placed in charge of the light in 1873 at the age of seventy-four!
 Cromley was able to supplement his meager keeper’s income by making footwear for the crews of the vessels that anchored near the lighthouse.
-Members of the Cromley family served at the lighthouse, and three of these would follow Cromley as head keeper, with Robert Cromley being the final keeper on Sapelo Island.
+Four of Cromley’s sons would serve as assistant keepers at the lighthouse, and three of these would follow Cromley as head keeper, with Robert Cromley being the final keeper on Sapelo Island.
 The Cromley family was in charge of the light for sixty years, more than half of the time it was active.

 A fireproof brick oil house, measuring nine by eleven feet and capable of holding 450 five-gallon cans of oil, was added to the station in 1890.

-Keeper William G. Cromley, who was promoted to head keeper after his father passed away in 1889 at the age of ninety, survived the storm by seeking refuge in the lighthouse, but they lost nearly all of their possessions.
+Keeper William G. Cromley, who was promoted to head keeper after his father passed away in 1889 at the age of ninety, survived the storm by seeking refuge in the lighthouse with his family, but they lost nearly all of their possessions.
 The Secretary of the Treasury sent a notarized list of Cromley’s losses, which totaled $626 and included a $125 organ, to the Speaker of the House of Representatives and recommended that the keeper be fully reimbursed.

 The Lighthouse Board had noted in 1890 that the station was starting “to suffer from encroachments of the sea,” and following the 1898 hurricane, it requested $40,000 to build a combined tower and dwelling farther inland as it was evident the current structures would not survive much longer.

-Congress appropriated $40,000 on June 28, 1902 for a new lighthouse, and a fifty-two test boring was made at the proposed new site the following October found the character of the underlying ground to be satisfactory.
+Congress appropriated $40,000 on June 28, 1902 for a new lighthouse, and a fifty-two-foot-deep test boring made at the proposed new site the following October found the character of the underlying ground to be satisfactory.
 In November, high tides washed away the beach on Doboy Sound to such an extent that the old tower and dwelling were partially undermined.
 Being uninhabitable, the dwelling was demolished, and its bricks were placed under and around the base of the threatened tower.
 The sloping pile of bricks extended twenty feet from the tower, at which point a circle of sheet piling was driven and the bricks were covered with one-and-a-half inches of cement.
 A house located a half-mile from the station was rented for the keeper.

 Robert H. Cromley, the last keeper of the lighthouse, evidently kept a vigilant watch over the waters surrounding Sapelo Island.
 In 1920, he discovered the bodies of three men in a creek after he was attracted to the scene by hovering vultures.
-One man was wearing a lifejacket marked “J.E.,” which was taken to mean the men were likely the victims of a shipwreck.
+One man was wearing a life jacket marked “J.E.,” which was taken to mean the men were likely the victims of a shipwreck.
 Using his binoculars, Cromley discovered three men in February 1928 that were stranded on nearby Wolf Island.
-The trio were bound for New York in a seaplane when they were forced to land by dense fog.
+The trio was bound for New York in a seaplane when dense fog forced them to land.
 They had been on Wolf Island for thirty hours without food or water when Keeper Cromley spied them.
 Cromley contacted Howard Coffin who dispatched a boat to rescue them.

-The original brick lighthouse, oil house and cistern were meticulously restored over an eighth-month period in 1998 at a cost of $490,000.
+The original brick lighthouse, oil house, and cistern were meticulously restored over an eighth-month period in 1998 at a cost of $490,000.
 As part of this work, a spiral staircase with seventy-seven steps was rebuilt inside the lighthouse permitting visitors to climb the tower for an elevated view of Doboy Sound.
 The lighthouse was painted with six bright stripes, and Governor Zell Miller was given the honor of flipping a switch on September 6, 1998 that activated a light in the lantern room, which had been dark for nearly a century.
 Side-by-side photographs exhibited inside the oil house show the dramatic transformation that occurred during the 1998 restoration.

 Today, visitors can take a tour of Sapelo Island, which includes a ferry ride to the island and a chance to see the marine institute, Hog Hammock, the Reynolds Mansion, the 1820 lighthouse, the foundation of the 1905 lighthouse, and its oil house.
 A metal observation tower was built atop the 1905 lighthouse foundation sometime around 2002.